-Dr Al Strangeways is the winner of the 2018 Award with her portrait titled Hills: Kathleen Wallace and the Dancers.
+Dr Al Strangeways won the 2018 Award with her portrait titled Hills: Kathleen Wallace and the Dancers.

-Ms Katalin Hörömpó was awarded second prize for her portrait of Mr Gary Single titled Verso
+Ms Katalin Hörömpó was awarded second prize in 2018 for her portrait of Mr Gary Single titled Verso

-Gaye Coyne was awarded third prize for her portrait Russell Totham out Fishing and Camping with Spot,
+Gaye Coyne was awarded third prize in 2018 for her portrait Russell Totham out Fishing and Camping with Spot,

 The judges’ criteria included technical expertise, originality, effectiveness in capturing the personality of the subject, effectiveness in capturing the Territory’s identity, culture and history, contribution to the legacy of NT art and the Portrait of a Senior Territorian, as well as their personal response to the work.